muggy8/improbable/from-me-to-me/zChsWMRx.md

 It was as if nothing had changed and the way she spoke to Mikay sounded like she was not the least bothered by my death.

-Despite me already expecting this already, seeing this first hand still hurted like being stabbed in the heart.
+Despite me already expecting this already, seeing this first hand still hurts like being stabbed in the heart.

-It was like being told I was a useless, worthless, and bother piece of garbage to my face over and over again but worse.
+It was like being told I was a useless, worthless, and bothersome piece of garbage to my face over and over again but worse.

-I felt like I could colapse into tears right then and there but I held it in.
+I felt like I could collapse into tears right then and there but I held it in.

 But just doing that took everything I could.

 "Here want to try some of this?"
 Phanna asked handing me a piece of the strange food he was eating.

-The tone in his voice wasn't the usuaul playful or smug but instead it was full of compassion and empathy.
+The tone in his voice wasn't the usual playful or smug but instead it was full of compassion and empathy.

 Was he trying to comfort me in his own way?

 I looked at the strange black blob he was offering me and finally gave in and accepted his offer.

-Peeling back the black skin on the meaty blob revealed the bright pink fish meat underneeth.
+Peeling back the black skin on the meaty blob revealed the bright pink fish meat underneath.

 "It's tuna" Phanna said as he peeled another one of these blobs and ate it.

-"Um... thanks" I awakwardly replied as I ate the pink blob in the same way as Phanna.
+"Um... thanks" I awkwardly replied as I ate the pink blob in the same way as Phanna.

-This tuna thing was the softest fish I have ever experianced.
+This tuna thing was the softest fish I have ever experienced.

-The meat felt like it melted in my mouth and the goo that the tuna melted somehow stuck together instead of falling apart and sloshing around like some sort of liquid.
+The meat felt like it melted in my mouth and result of that melted tuna somehow stuck together instead of falling apart and sloshing around like some sort of liquid.

-The taste of this tuna thing was miled but pleasent and before I knew it, it slid down my throat and the whole sensation was over.
+The taste of this tuna thing was mild but pleasant and before I knew it, it slid down my throat and the whole sensation was over.

-I felt a bit dissapoined that the whole thing was over already since it's taste exceeded all of my expectations.
+I felt a bit disappointed that the whole thing was over already since it's taste exceeded all of my expectations.

 Yet it was all over in just a flash.